benschw/benschw.github.io/_posts/2014-05-31-client-side-loadbalancing-with-consul.markdown

 <!--more-->

-# Service Discovery with DNS
+# Service Discovery with DNS; Consul, SkyDNS...

 DNS SRV records are a great mechanism for sharing service location in a dynamic way, but you still need something to interpret them. [dns-clb-go](https://github.com/benschw/dns-clb-go) is a library written in Go which does just that.